Military colours, standards and guidons: Finland

-Units and institutions of the Finnish Defence Forces which have not received a colour of their own use the unadorned swallow-tailed Flag of Finland as their State Colour, and the oath of service for NCOs and volunteer enlisted personnel assigned to these units are given in its presence.
+Units and institutions of the Finnish Defence Forces which have not received a colour of their own use the unadorned swallow-tailed flag of Finland as their state colour.
+In Finnish practice, flag of Finland never has a fringe.
+However, the unit colours of dragoon, jaeger, signals and artillery units have a fringe.

 The colour of the Finnish Guard Jaeger Regiment.
-Note the Imperial Russian-style design of the flag which is symbolic of the lineage of the regiment as part of the Russian imperial guard.
+The cross form of the flag, typical for Imperial Russian colours and also used in the Jääkärilippu, is symbolic of the lineage of the regiment as part of the Russian imperial guard.

-The colour of the Armoured Brigade features the black and silver branch colours of Finnish armoured troops while the main emblem is a cuirassier helmet symbolizing armoured force.
+The colour of the Armoured Brigade, introduced in 1988, features the black and silver branch colours of Finnish armoured troops while the main emblem is a cuirassier helmet symbolizing armoured force.
+The minor device is the unit badge of the brigade.

 The colour of the Pori Brigade features the blue and yellow colours of Satakunta, and the coats of arms of Satakunta and Finland Proper on its two sides.
 The colour carries the ribbon of the Order of the Cross of Liberty as a streamer.

 The traditional colour of the Kymi Jaeger Battalion, today a part of the Karelia Brigade, is of the form defined for light infantry.
 The Kymi Jaeger Battalion follows the traditions of the 3rd Bicycle Battalion and carries that number on its colour, and the Order of the Cross of Liberty both as a streamer and as the point of the staff.

 The traditional colour of the Eastern Finland Signals Battalion, part of the Karelia Brigade, has the branch colours of signals corps: purple and gold.
-The device featuring a western capercaillie is a throwback to the earlier designation as Central Finland Signals Battalion.
+The device featuring a western capercaillie is a throwback to the earlier designation as Central Finland Signals Battalion, with capercaillie being the heraldic symbol of that province.
 The main device, the three lightning bolts, is symbolic of communication.

 The traditional colour of the 7th Surface Combat Flotilla of the Coastal Fleet features a blue merlion adapted from the Lion of Finland, striking with a trident.

 The colour of the Finnish Defence Forces International Centre features a Lion of Finland holding a herald's staff in addition to a sword.
 The shade of blue is the same as in the flag of the United Nations.